Tier One: $1,000,000 Miami-Dade County spend for a $100,000 grant

 - No production company, including a parent company and any of its subsidiaries, may receive a grant for more than two production projects in a one-year period from time of first application, unless the production project is continued for a following season.

 - Production projects must demonstrate compliance with all required criteria.
 The production audit must be submitted to the OFE within six months of the production project being completed.
-The results of the production audit must be submitted to OFE within 300 days of the last day of post-production.
 With the submission of the audit, the production must include a final crew list, final vendor list, final call sheets, final production reports, and payroll reports.
 The production must retain and maintain records, including auditor working papers, books, documents, and other evidence, including, but not limited to, vouchers, bills invoices, requests for payment, and other supporting documentation, which, according to generally accepted accounting principles, procedures, and practices, sufficiently and properly demonstrate compliance with all grant requirements and reflect all project costs expended in the performance of this agreement.

 List of Current Available Students at local Colleges and Universities